 A well-written contract with clearly defined terms and conditions will speak for you in case of court proceedings later on.
-So, you must insist on entering into a written agreement with him giving out all the details of the project, and defining the rights and obligations of each of the parties to the agreement.
+So, you must insist on entering into a written agreement with him, giving out all the details of the project, and defining each of the parties’ rights and obligations to the agreement.

-This is a grave mistake to be committed by a homeowner and most of the times the contractor will take advantage of this vital lapse on your part and will complete the project to his liking and you will not have any recourse to correct him or direct him to complete the project as you want.
+This is a grave mistake to be committed by a homeowner, and most of the time, the contractor will take advantage of this vital lapse on your part and will complete the project to his liking.
+You will not have any recourse to correct him or direct him to complete the project as you want.

-So, always insist on entering into a well-written contract and sign it after reading and understanding each and everything contained in it knowing the real meaning of the content of the contract and the way they will have an impact on the outcome of your project.
+So, always insist on entering into a well-written contract and sign it after reading and understanding each and everything contained in it, knowing the real meaning of the content of the contract and how they will impact the outcome of your project.

-Thus, selecting your commercial contractor is a lengthy process that calls for the collection and consideration of various documents and facts.
-So, Pay more attention to the human part of the transaction and take steps to find out the nature of the human being rather than paying more attention to his professional qualifications.
+Thus, selecting your commercial contractor is a lengthy process that calls for collecting and considering various documents and facts.
+So, please Pay more attention to the human part of the transaction and take steps to find out the human being’s nature rather than paying more attention to his professional qualifications.

 Mistake No. 5: Unawareness Of Unexpected Costs